k4u5hik/astro-kaushik-blog/src/content/blog/api-basics.md

   Simple ways to use APIs
 ---

+I would like to show a quick way anyone can apply a basic API on their website.

 You can browse through the [list of Public APIs](https://github.com/public-apis/public-apis) to find an API that you want to use.

-For this example, I will be using the [Dog Facts API](https://kinduff.github.io/dog-api/).
+For keeping it simple and for this example, I will be using the [Dog Facts API](https://kinduff.github.io/dog-api/).
 This API returns a random dog fact in JSON format.

 **Step 1:** Go to [JSFiddle](https://jsfiddle.net/) and paste the following code:

-**Step 2:** Paste the following code in the HTML and JavaScript section
+**Step 2:** Paste the following code in the HTML and JavaScript section and read the comments in the code for more information.
+You may edit the code to suit your needs.

 `index.html`